Shreyas10433/Smart-Shopping-Cart-Using-RFID-/README.md

 Grocery Stores

 # Our System :
-Markup :
-  The shopper just have to scan the item before adding it into the cart. </br>
+  -The shopper just have to scan the item before adding it into the cart. </br>
-  This cart carries its own scanning device as a part of the cart.</br>
+  -This cart carries its own scanning device as a part of the cart.</br>
-  Then the billing will be done automatically.</br>
+  -Then the billing will be done automatically.</br>
-  So that customer can pay the bill at the dedicated exit.</br>
+  -So that customer can pay the bill at the dedicated exit.</br>
-  Shopper can't put an item without scanning ,it will be monitered in our system.</br>
+  -Shopper can't put an item without scanning ,it will be monitered in our system.</br>
-  Shopper can remove any item ,the item will be removed from the bill also in our system.</br>
+  -Shopper can remove any item ,the item will be removed from the bill also in our system.</br>